-We offer full removal and installation services in Gainesville, FL, for residential and commercial properties.
+We offer full removal and installation services for residential and commercial properties.
 Our services include removing plants and removing dead trees and shrubs from the area to encourage new growth.
-We can also help you abide by the City Code Enforcement by knowing exactly what is allowed in your zoning.
+We can also help you abide by the City Code Enforcement by knowing exactly what is allowed in local zoning.

-We can also help you find the best seasonal plantings, including Dianthus, Snapdragon, Melampodium, Pansy and Ray Littletunias.
+We'll help you find and choose the best seasonal plantings, including dianthus, snapdragon, melampodium, pansy, and littletunias.

 Looking to add a new tree to your residential or commercial property?
-We are equipped to install trees from 15 gallon to 100 gallon.
-Whether it's your front lawn or in front of your business, we can help your property look inviting and beautiful.
+We're equipped to install trees from 15 gallon to 100 gallon.
+Whether it's a front lawn or in front of a business, we can help any property look inviting and beautiful.

 Removal & Installation of Plants & Shrubs

 When plants and shrubs are left untouched, they can become diseased or even die.
-Overgrown plants can make your property appear unkempt and unappealing.
-If you do not remove diseased plants, they have the potential to infect surrounding shrubs as well.
-Additionally, dead branches may prohibit your vegetation from growing properly.
-Professionals at Evergreen Lawn Care of Gainesville Co. have the knowledge to know when a plant is able to be saved and when it must be removed.
-As a homeowner, you may removed plants that otherwise may have been restored.
-There are several ways our lawn care team can assist you.
+Overgrown plants can make a property appear unkempt and unappealing.
+Without removal, these plants have the potential to infect surrounding shrubs as well.
+Additionally, dead branches may prohibit proper vegetation growth.
+At Evergreen Lawn Care, our team has the knowledge to know when a plant is able to be saved and when to remove it.
+As a homeowner, you may accidentally remove plants that could have been restored.
+There are several ways our lawn care team can assist property owners.